 When you look back over the history of a movement and get a clear picture of all of the contributing factors of the movement, this is an example of a panorama.

-- A comprehensive presentation; a survey: a panorama of American literature.
+A panorama of American literature.

 - Coined by British painter Robert Barker (1739–1806) to describe his cycloramic painting of Edinburgh, displayed in London in a specially built hall called the Panorama pan– Greek horāma sight (from horān to see wer-3 in Indo-European roots)

 - From pan- (“all") +"Ž Ancient Greek á½…ÏÎ±Î¼Î± (horama, “view").